rails/rails/guides/source/security.md

 #### Bypassing Authorization

 Usually a web application includes access control.
-The user enters his login credentials, the web application tries to find the matching record in the users table.
+The user enters their login credentials and the web application tries to find the matching record in the users table.
 The application grants access when it finds a record.
 However, an attacker may possibly bypass this check with SQL injection.
 The following shows a typical database query in Rails to find the first record in the users table which matches the login credentials parameters supplied by the user.

 ```ruby
 User.first("login = '#{params[:name]}' AND password = '#{params[:password]}'")